openstack/project-team-guide/doc/source/zuulv3.rst

 At your earliest convenience, for every job specific to your project:

 #.
-Copy the job definition into your ``.zuul.yaml`` file in your repo.
-You must
+Copy the job definition into the Zuul configuration file in your repo.
+You
-   rename the job as part of the step.
+   must rename the job as part of the step.
 Replacing the ``legacy-`` prefix with your project name is a good way to ensure jobs don't conflict.

 #.
 Add the new jobs to your project pipeline definition in your ``.zuul.yaml``
    file.
 This will cause both the new and old ``legacy-`` copies to run.